The Journal of the Sylvia Townsend Warner Society

 Before submitting to the journal, all authors must have read and agreed to the journal’s editorial policy.

 Preparing your manuscript

-Authors are requested to reference the UCL Press author guidelines, as well as the following specific instructions outlined here.
+Authors are requested to reference the guidelines for journal authors, as well as the following specific instructions outlined here.
 It is the responsibility of the author to ensure adherence to the style guide.
 Please note that editors will not undertake any extensive formatting to this extent, and anything not adhering to the guidelines might be returned for revision.

 The Journal of the Sylvia Townsend Warner Society operates double blind peer review, where both the reviewers and authors are anonymised during review.
 Authors should submit an anonymous version of the manuscript, stripped of all identifying references to the author(s) for peer review.
 The word count should be clearly indicated.
 All submissions must be in .doc or .docx format to facilitate the peer-review process.

 FormattingTitle page (non-blinded version)